aws/aws-cdk/packages/aws-cdk-lib/aws-elasticloadbalancingv2/README.md

 You can set cross-zone load balancing setting at the target group level by setting `crossZone` property.

-If not specified, use load balancer configuration.
+If not specified, it will use the load balancer's configuration.

 For more infomation, see [How Elastic Load Balancing works](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html).